nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 ### :cyclone: Furnished
 ASSUMPTION: We have 9743 rows with NaN - 49.97 % of the total
-I assume that this NaN mean it is not furnished (especially Belgium not a lot of houses are sold furnished) Replacing False/True with 0/1
+I assume that this NaN mean it is not furnished (especially Belgium not a lot of houses are sold furnished).
+Replacing False/True with 0/1

 ![furnished_property_count](https://github.com/nikolaaswillaert/ImmoElizaDataAnalysis/assets/106211266/e0c43967-31ef-4bbb-b6e7-4a3a1e333937)